 Outdoor sports in Cape Town winter

-The ocean may be cold and the air cooler than in the summer but the winter months in Cape Town are peak season for some water sports.
+The ocean may be cold but the winter months in Cape Town are peak season for some water sports.

 Surfing and kiteboarding